fschuch/wizard-template/README.md

 ### Managing the Version Number

 The version in the project is set dynamically by [hatch-vcs](https://github.com/ofek/hatch-vcs).
-At installation and build time, the version is recovered from the version control system an exported to the file `wizard_template/_version.py`.
+At installation and build time, the version is recovered from the version control system and exported to the file `wizard_template/_version.py`.
 In this way, there is no need to keep the version hard-coded on the codebase.
 You can use the command `hatch version` to check the current version.
 On the deployment workflow, the version is recovered from the tag and used to build the package.